robert-zaremba/nep-136-fungible-token/README.md

-# NEP Fungible Token with transfer call
+# NEP Initeractive Fungible Token

 We present a new fungible token standard for [NEAR Protocol](https://near.org) which is designed to be interactive (transfers can call other contracts) and simplified and friendly in asychronous environment like NEAR native runtime.